gotchoices/MyCHIPs/doc/Tallies.md

     This indicates Client's willingness to conducts lifts through this Foil.

     The number 0 is neutral, meaning zero cost.
-A positive number indicates a cost, or disinsentive to trade.
+A positive number indicates a cost, or disincentive to trade.
 For example +0.02 means the Client would pass along only 98 chips for every 100 lifted up through this Foil.
 But -0.02 means the Client would pass 102 chips along for every 100 received.